Embotics/Scenarios/Deploy-App-on-Kubernetes-Cluster-Using-Manifest/README.md

 ## Prerequisites

-Before you begin, you must add a Kubernetes cluster as a managed system.
+Before you begin, you must add a Kubernetes cluster as a cloud account (managed system).
 You can do this in one of two ways:

-- Add an existing Kubernetes cluster as a vCommander managed system.
-See [Adding a Kubernetes Managed System](https://docs.embotics.com/vCommander/adding-kubernetes-managed-systems.htm).
+- Add an existing Kubernetes cluster as a vCommander cloud account.
+See [Adding Kubernetes Cloud Accounts](https://docs.embotics.com/commander/adding-kubernetes-cloud-accounts.htm).
-- Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
+- Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander cloud account.
 To learn how, search for "Kubernetes" on our [Knowledge Base](https://support.embotics.com/support/solutions/8000051955) and choose the article for your preferred platform for deploying Kubernetes clusters.

 ## Install the plug-in step package

-This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account.
 The completion workflow in this scenario reference this plug-in step.

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `k8s` directory, which contains the Kubernetes plug-in workflow step package.